tcottrell321/Data-Analytics-Portfolio/README.md

 ![](/images/DSProcess1.JPG)

 ## [Project 1.1 Rightsize and Refresh Employee Base](https://github.com/tcottrell321/Pewlett_Hackard_Analysis)
-Using SQL to perform TL and produce target employee lists for early retirement and succession planning.
+Using SQL to perform TL and produce employee lists for early retirement and succession planning.

 ### Situation:
 A large company with over 300,000 employees needed to rightsize by offering early retirement packages while doing succession planning and mentoring of their refreshed workforce.